mvarshney/simjs-source/docs/basics.rst

 ..
     * :class:`Sim` class.
 The simulator kernel.
     * :class:`Sim.Facility` class. :ref:`resources-facility` is a resource that is used by entities for a finite duration.
 There is a limit on the number of entities that can use the facility at a given time.
 As an example, consider a barbershop (the facility) with *m* barbers (capacity of facility).
 The customers arrive at shop and wish to 'use' the resource (barber); if all barbers are busy, the customers wait until one barber is available.
-    * :class:`Sim.Buffer` class. :ref:`resources-buffer` is a resource that can store a finite number of tokens.
+    * :class:`Sim.Buffer` class. :ref:`resources-buffer` is a resource that can store a finite number of *homogeneous* tokens.
 Any entity can store tokens in the buffer if there is free space, or retrieve existing tokens from the buffer if some are available.
+	* :class:`Sim.Store` class. :ref:`resources-store` is a resource that can store a finite number of JavaScript objects.
+Any entity can store objects in the store if there is free space, or retrieve existing objects from the store if some are available.
     * :class:`Sim.Event` class. :ref:`events-events` are external objects that start out in *passive* state, and at some point in time will be *activated* or *fired*.
 Entities 'attach' themselves to events and wait until the event is fired.
     * :class:`Sim.Request` class.
 When an entity makes a request to the simulation -- such as set a timer, use a facility, etc -- the simulator returns back a :ref:`Request object <request-main>`.
 The entity can use this Request object to further modify the original request.
     * :class:`Sim.DataSeries` class. :ref:`Data Series <statistics-data-series>` is a collection of discrete, time-independent observations, for example, grades of each student in a class, length of rivers in United States.
 The :class:`~Sim.DataSeries` class provides a convenient API for recording and analyzing such observations, such as finding maximum and minimum values, statistical properties like average and standard deviation and so on.